 1. Remain flexible and learn to improvise.
 Surrender the illusion of control.

-2. Realize that there is more to you (mystery) than you can begin to realize.
+2. Realize that there is more to you than you can begin to realize.

-3. Develop a sense that you are attached to something larger than yourself especially by serving the common good and being a part of the oneness of all.
+3. Develop a sense that you are attached to something larger than yourself especially by serving the common good.

 4. Demonstrate kindness to others and the self on a daily basis.